lucas0408/data_structure/README.md

 # Data Structures Project in Java

-This project demonstrates the implementation of several fundamental data structures in Java: Linked List, Array List, Stack, and Queue.
+This project was developed as part of the **Santander Coders 2024 Back-End** course.
+It demonstrates the implementation of several fundamental data structures in Java: Linked List, Array List, Stack, and Queue.
 The project was developed using NetBeans 12.6.

+## Knowledge Acquired

+During the **Santander Coders 2024 Back-End** course, I acquired various skills and knowledge, including:

+- Understanding of fundamental data structures such as Linked Lists, Array Lists, Stacks, and Queues.
+- Proficiency in Java programming language.
+- Hands-on experience with the NetBeans Integrated Development Environment (IDE).
+- Implementation of data structures and algorithms to solve common programming problems.

 ## Implemented Data Structures